M35S/InheritanceClass_AnimalExample/README.md

 # InheritanceClass_AnimalExample
-An example of an Aggregation class relationship type.
+An example of an Inheritance class relationship type.

 ## UML Class Diagram Inheritance